nosratheno/clyell/_posts/recipes/2018-11-14-miso-ramen.md

     - noodles
 ---

-Quick miso noodles for one.
+Lazy miso noodles for one.

 ### Ingredients